 This position is active and may require standing, walking, bending, kneeling, and crouching all day.

-Machinery and tool operation requires the use of safety equipment including, but not limited to, steel-toe shoes/boots, hearing protection, safety glasses, welding/cutting protective goggles, or helmet.
+Machinery and tool operation requires using safety equipment including, but not limited to, steel-toe shoes/boots, hearing protection, safety glasses, welding/cutting protective goggles, or helmet.

-Wearing loose-fitting clothes is not permitted in some areas, and wearing jewelry such as rings, bracelets, and necklaces is not allowed.
+Wearing loose-fitting clothes is not permitted in some areas, and jewelry such as rings, bracelets, and necklaces is prohibited.

 The facility is not climate-controlled, so heat in the summer and cold in the winter are factors.